isotoma/isotoma.recipe.apache/README.rst

     If true, the recipe will have a ServerAlias for www.${sitename}.
 If your sitename already has a www prefix, the alias will be sitename with the prefix trimmed. logdir
-    Where to store apache logs (Default: /var/log/apache2)
+    Where to store apache logs (Default: /var/log/apache2) protected
+    A list of locations to set a basic auth password on, should be a list of lines of the format: <URI>:<realm>:<username>:<password>

 Standalone httpd
 ----------------